 Really this was one of our first disappointments in Iceland.
 The Waterfall is very pretty and the Geometric Basalt Shapes add a real uniqueness to the falls, but overall it’s just a bit small.
 There are limited opportunities to grab different angles and overall it was just not as picturesque as we expected.
 As we mentioned above, there are rather a lot of Waterfalls in this region of Iceland, and we had driven past several far better than this and stopped at ones that were even better still, to have hike 2km up a pretty steep hill for a fairly small and undramatic waterfall was a bit of a letdown.

 Like everything in life though you need to look more at the journey than just the payoff, and the hike up was really spectacular.
-The views up the Vatnajökull Ice Cap and the stunning Hvannadalshnjúkur, the tallest peak in Iceland, and the endless views out over the Glacier runoff last were really beautiful, the wild blueberries and almost tame birds that were feasting on them were great to see, and overall it was a lovely hike up into the uplands.
+The views up the Vatnajökull Ice Cap and the stunning Hvannadalshnjúkur, the tallest peak in Iceland, and the endless views out over the Glacial runoff flats were really beautiful, the wild blueberries and almost tame birds that were feasting on them were great to see, and overall it was a lovely hike up into the uplands.
 Just the pay-off was not quite as great as billed.

 The way back down was much easier due to the gradient now being in our favor.
 We then considered the second part of the hike, the 2km out to the foot of the Glacier.
 Time was getting on and we has a Rib tour booked for Jökulsárlón Glacier Lagoon and our window to make the tour was getting fine!
 We decided to put our heads down and smash it out.

-After a few snaps off we went back to the car.
+After a few snaps, off we went back to the car.
 At least this time we had a tailwind.
 Back at the car and the buffer we had to make it to Jökulsárlón easily had almost gone, so we quickly put together a lunch of cheese sandwiches and crisps and headed off.
-At this point the Sat-Nav went haywire, sending us off in the wrong direction, I spotted this instantly but continued to follow it thinking it may know something I don’t, a one-way system or something, but after a few mins it was clear it was playing up so swung the Duster around and headed back to Route 1, we didn’t even need a sat nave, it’s just handy for knowing how long is left on any particular section.
+At this point the Sat-Nav went haywire, sending us off in the wrong direction, I spotted this instantly but continued to follow it thinking it may know something I don’t, a one-way system or something, but after a few mins it was clear it was playing up so swung the Duster around and headed back to Route 1, we didn’t even need a sat nav, it’s just handy for knowing how long is left on any particular section.

 It only put us a few minutes back but as we said we were running out of buffer time.
 One thing we have learned over thousands and thousands of miles on road trips all over the States and Europe (not to mention working as a delivery driver through the Pandemic!) trying to beat Sat-Navs is a pretty fruitless task.
 Attempting to speed to get back lost time never works and instead just provides unnecessary encounters with law enforcement and fines.
 We have the tickets and late arrivals to prove it.
-Now we just trust that steady progress at or neat the posted limit is going to get us there roughly when google says, trying to beat that is wishful thinking.
+Now we just trust that steady progress at or near the posted limit is going to get us there roughly when google says, trying to beat that is wishful thinking.

 And so it was we had around 45 mins to cover a 45 min journey.
 So we were ok, but cutting it fine.
-To be honest, the Tour asked us to be there 30mins early, and we were using our arrival time on that so there was still a good buffer.
+To be honest, the Tour asked us to be there 30mins early, and we were basing our arrival time on that so there was still a good buffer.
 If only we had checked our E-Mails before tearing off, we would have seen the cancellation E-Mail!

 Jökulsárlón Galcier Lagoon